About Housing Choice Partners

 Advocacy and Creation of the State of Illinois Rental Housing Support Program

-In addition to its core mobility work, HCP has been active in advocacy—working with the National Low-income Housing Coalition, the Chicago Area Fair Housing Alliance, Housing Action Illinois, and others to move the agenda for fair and affordable housing forward.
+In addition to its core mobility work, HCP has been active in advocacy, working with the National Low-income Housing Coalition, the Chicago Area Fair Housing Alliance, Housing Action Illinois, and others to move the agenda for fair and affordable housing forward.

-In 2005, HCP helped pass the Illinois Housing Opportunity Area Abatement Program to provide tax abatement to landlords who rent to voucher clients in opportunity areas.
+In 2005, HCP helped pass the Illinois Housing Opportunity Area Abatement Program to provide a tax abatement to landlords who rent to voucher clients in opportunity areas.